SAM121001 - Returns: individuals returns: introduction

 • Be signed by the correct person, including a person acting in any capacity.
 Note: The return may be completed in ink or pencil, either is acceptable although completion in ink is preferable.
 Do not refuse a return because it has been completed in pencil

 • Include all supplementary pages indicated on the SA100 as being necessary.
-(The exception being a director with no income from office and who has entered a note to this effect in the white space).
-Note: A spreadsheet, table or list providing details which should be on separate supplementary pages (multiple employments, self-employments, partnerships) is not acceptable
+The exceptions Employment pages where a page, or pages, are indicated but have not been enclosed.
+This is because, from 6 April 2016, corrections can be made to certain boxes using information we already hold on our systems under S9ZB TMA1970.
+For example, pay and tax and benefits (such as Car and Fuel benefits and Medical Insurance notified on form P11D).
+You can also accept a return from a director with no income from office, who has entered a note to this effect in the white space).
+Note: A spreadsheet, table or list providing details which should be on separate supplementary pages (self-employments, partnerships) is not acceptable

 All paper returns received are treated exactly the same.